How Does A/C Repair Work?

 How Do I Know If My Vehicle Needs a Heating and Air Conditioning Service?

-Whether you drive a Subaru, Ford, Toyota, or Honda, there are universal indicators that there is a problem with your car's air conditioner.
+Whether you drive a Ford, Honda, Chevrolet, or Nissan, there are universal indicators that there is a problem with your car's air conditioner.
 If you notice any of these indicators, it is time to come in for an air conditioning evac/recharge service.
 Here are some signs to watch out for:

 The air isn't cooling - Most of the time, your air conditioner loses its cooling properties because there is a low level of refrigerant, your condenser is broken, or the compressor has a broken or damaged belt.